isomerpages/ura-lkywcp/pages/biographies/ilmar-reepalu.md

 ---

-**Mr Ilmar Reepalu** was born 1943 in Estonia.
+<b>Mr Ilmar <u>Reepalu</u></b> was born 1943 in Estonia.
 He holds a Master of Science in Civil Engineering and Architecture from Chalmers University and a Supplementary Degree in Architecture from the Royal University College of Fine Arts.

 From 1970-1985 he worked as architect in Gothenburg specialising in sustainable city planning.
 From 1985-1994 he was Vice Mayor of Malmö.
 Since 1994 he is Chairman of the City Executive Board and Lord Mayor.